Kickball to the Rescue!: How Active Programming in Parks Makes Communities Safer

-When I first visited Ted Watkins Park at 103rd and Central in 2001, I didn’t stay very long.
+When I first visited Ted Watkins Park at 103rd and Central shortly after my arrival in L.A. in 2001, I didn’t stay very long.

-Fast forward a decade and a $6.8 million renovation later, and Ted Watkins Park is a totally different place.
+Fast forward a decade and a $6.8 million renovation later, and Ted Watkins Park is finally the park the community deserves.

 Bright and colorful, nicely landscaped, chock-full of picnic tables, playing fields and handball courts, and peppered with fitness equipment along the west side, it is a jewel of the community.

 During daylight hours, you can find many people working out on the equipment and jogging or walking around the outer edge of the park (there is even a path through the tree-lined fitness area on the west side, so folks don’t have to make their way past the guys selling used cars along the park’s edge on Central).
 The handball courts, skate area, and children’s play area are also always bustling with activity.

 With regard to programming, the Watts farmers’ market can be found there Saturday mornings (10 a.m. – 2 p.m.), there are often formal soccer games or informal practices and games happening at one or more of the playing fields, and, in summer, the Parks After Dark program lets people enjoy the park until late into the evening.

 While both the renovations and programming play an important role in the park’s success, my observation is that programming plays a bigger role than you might imagine.

 There are very few recreational opportunities for older youth in Watts (or adults, for that matter).
 Even Parks After Dark, much like Summer Night Lights at city parks, tends to cater its programming to younger kids.

 And, while violence is in the area is down and places like Ted Watkins are much safer, youth do not always feel they have the freedom to hang out in public spaces with friends.
 Rivals from their past and perpetual knuckleheads of all sorts are still around and often looking for an excuse to start a fight.